zimice/MaturitaJecna2021/AJ/AJ_MaturitniOtazky.md

 # 3. The Czech Republic

+TODO:

-# 4. The USA
+# 4. USA

 ## Let's start with some basic information

         USA or United States of America is a country primarily located in North America consisting of 50 states. it is the world's third- or fourth-largest country by total area population is almost 328,000,000 people, it is the third most populous country in the world The national capital is Washington, D.C.
 In USA 78% people speak English and 14% Spaish and other 14% people speak other languages like chinese, korean, french

 ## Now i am going to talk somthing about history

         The first known use of the name "America" dates back to 1507, when it appeared on a world map created by the German cartographer Martin Waldseemüller.
 In 1538, the Flemish cartographer Gerardus Mercator used the name "America" on his own world map.
         The first documentary evidence of the phrase "United States of America" dates from a January 2, 1776 letter written by Stephen Moylan, Esquire, to George Washington's aide-de-camp (pobočník) Joseph Reed.

-## Several wars took place here
+## in USA took place  Several wars

         in 1775 - 1783 began American Revolutionary War which established independence. by 1848, the United States spanned the continent.
 Slavery was legal in the southern United States until the second half of the 19th century when the American Civil War led to its abolition.The Spanish–American War and World War I established the U.S. as a world power, a status confirmed by the outcome of World War II.
 During the Cold War, the United States and the Soviet Union engaged in various proxy wars but avoided direct military conflict

 ## Let's talk about education in USA

         American public education is operated by state and local governments and regulated by the United States Department of Education through restrictions on federal grants.
         In most states, children are required to attend school from the age of six or seven until they turn 18; some states allow students to leave school at 16 or 17.
         About 12% of children are enrolled in parochial or nonsectarian private schools.
         Just over 2% of children are homeschooled.
-The U.S. spends more on education per student than any nation in the world,[268] spending an average of $12,794 per year on public elementary and secondary school.
+The U.S. spends more on education per student than any nation in the world, spending an average of $12,794 per year on public elementary and secondary school.
 Of Americans 25 and older, 84.6% graduated from high school, 52.6% attended some college, 27.2% earned a bachelor's degree, and 9.6% earned graduate degrees.
 The basic literacy rate is approximately 99%

 ## Now let's move on to goverment and politics

         The United States is a federal republic of 50 states, a federal district, five territories.
         It is the world's oldest surviving federation.
 It is a federal republic and a representative democracy "in which majority rule is tempered by minority rights protected by law.
-                In the American federalist system, citizens are usually subject to three levels of government: federal, state, and local.
+        In the American federalist system, citizens are usually subject to three levels of
+        government: federal, state, and local.
 The local government's duties are commonly split between county and municipal governments.
 In almost all cases, executive and legislative officials are elected by a plurality vote of citizens by district

+## Famous people

+        George Washington (1732 - 1799): first president of the USA

+        Abraham Lincoln (1809 - 1865): president during the American Civil War and fighter for the abolishment of slavery

+        Thomas Jefferson (1743 - 1826): one of the founding fathers of the nation, author of the Declaration of Independence

+        Sequoyah (1767-1843): inventor of the Cherokee alphabet

+        Pocahontas (1595 - 1617): native American who save Jamestown chief and became the wife of British colonist John Rolfe

+        Neil Armstrong (1930 - 2012): astronaut and first man on the Moon

+        Amelia Earhart (1897 - 1937): first woman to fly across the Atlantic Ocean

+        Eleanor Roosevelt (1884 - 1962): first lady and civil rights activist

+        Walt Disney (1901 - 1966): film producer 'Cinderella' and founder of the Disney theme parks

+        Martin Luther King Jr. (1929 - 1968): leader of the Civil Rights Movement

+## There are some interesting facts

+        one of the most iconic symbol of the United States is Statue of Liberty which was actually a gift from the people of France to the United States in 1886.US then decided to give the French a slightly smaller Statue of Liberty as a gift three years later

+        in 19th Century, Alaska wasn’t part of the USA.
+In fact, it was a part of Russia.
+        It wasn’t until it was sold off to the Americans that it became a US territory.

+        everyone probably know golden gate bridge, Due to its sheer size, the bridge actually never stops getting painted

+        the national flag of the USA has 13 stripes and 50 white stars on blue background.

+        The 13 stripes refer to the 13 British colonies that declared independence from the kingdom of Great Britain in 1776 and the 50 stars refer to the 50 U.S. states.

+        Highest mountain of the USA: Mount Denali, formerly called Mount McKinley, is 6,190 m/ 20,310 ft high and located in Alaska

+        Longest river of the USA: Missouri River with 3,767 km

 # 5. The United Kingdom